MurayPanic/CVMIL_exercise/README.md

-# CVMIL_exercise
+# CVMLI_exercise
-This repo hold the files of my answer for the exercises in the textbook Computer Vision: Model, Inference, Learning.
+This repo hold the files of my answer for the exercises in the textbook Computer Vision: Model, Learning and Inference.
 I did the exercise myself.
 I can not 100% guarantee it is correct.
 If you find any error, please contact me.

 I also summarize eacy chapters' content with my understanding.